What Types of Plants Do Ladybugs Lay Eggs on?

 12. Oregano

 What types of plants do ladybugs lay eggs on?
-Oregano is an excellent choice regarding the types of plants ladybugs lay their eggs on.
+Oregano is an excellent choice regarding the types of plants on which ladybugs lay their eggs.

-Not only is this fragrant herb easy to grow and pleasant to smell, but it’s also a great food source for ladybugs.
+This fragrant herb is easy to grow and pleasant to smell, and it’s also a great food source for ladybugs.

 The plant’s leaves contain essential oils that attract beneficial insects and provide a nutritious snack.